If you grind your teeth while sleeping, there is a good chance you will experience headaches during the morning, afternoon or evening.

 What are the Long-Term Implications of Teeth Grinding?

-Let your teeth grinding continue and it will affect your oral health.
+If you let your teeth grinding continue and it will affect your oral health.

 Teeth grinding causes jaw damage, premature and excessive teeth wear, chipped teeth, cracked teeth and worse.